 Your Estate Planning Consultation

 During your initial estate planning consultation, you will personally meet with one of our experienced lawyers who focus on estate planning, to discuss the best options for you and your unique situation.
 This personalized approach provides you valuable legal guidance and allows your family to have a trusted advisor, during a crisis.
 During the estate planning process, we can provide guidance on any of the following:

 - Developing a durable (financial) power of attorney

 - Asset protection

 Special Circumstances for Estate Planning

 There are also specific circumstances, based on your unique situation, which make estate planning even more important.
 In these cases, your lawyer can help you determine which legal instrument is best for your unique situation.
-Our Free Guide to Estate Planning discusses the special circumstances that may need to be considered, such as:
+Our Free Guide to Estate Planning discusses the special circumstances that may need to be considered for:

 - Families with Children